airbnb/binaryalert/docs/source/yara-matches.rst

 SNS Match Alerts
 ----------------
-An alert is sent to the ``NAME_PREFIX_binaryalert_yara_matches`` SNS topic when one of the following conditions apply:
+In addition to saving the DynamoDB record, an alert is sent to the ``NAME_PREFIX_binaryalert_yara_matches`` SNS topic when one of the following conditions apply:

 1. The file matches a YARA rule that was not matched in the previous version of the BinaryAlert analyzers, OR
-2. A new S3 object appears which is identical to an already matched binary
+2. A new S3 object appears which is identical to an already matched binary.

+Without these conditions, an alert would trigger for every match in every retroactive analysis.
+Instead, an alert triggers only when there is a **new** match.

+.. note:: You must :ref:`add an SNS subscription <add_sns_subscriptions>` in order to receive YARA match alerts.